Gbemisola19/12-fcc-cat-painting/README.md

 # FCC Cat Painting

-> This is a project about basic HTML and CSS elements
+> This is a project about learning intermediate CSS.

 ![cat painting](app_screenshot.png)